emarcey/cicerone/glossary/serving.md

 	* 1960s, Yoshiro Kuroiwa helped figure out the cause, and that it was the blue part of the visible spectrum
 	* Caused by iso-alpha acids mixing with sulfur-containing compounds when light breaks them off
 	* New Tetra and hexa hops are resilient against skunking, known as "light stable"
+- **Mixed Gases:** usually a blend of CO2 and Nitrogen, used for long-draw systems
+	- When displayed as a proportion, CO2 comes first
+		- e.g. 70:30 -> 70% CO2, 30% Nitrogen
+- **Nitrogen:** (N2) a gas used for nitrogenated beer, and for long-draw systems
+	- In long-draw systems:
+		- does not absorb into beer at typical operating pressures
+		- inert gas, meaning it does not affect the flavor of the beer
+- **Nitrogen Generators:** systems that extract Nitrogen from the atmosphere, using air provided by either a remote or integrated air compressor
+	- usually have an integrated gas blender
+	- To prevent Nitrogen purity from compromising beer quality:
+		- N2 production purity >= 99.7%
+		- air inlets with both oil/water and sterile air filters
+		- oil-free-type air compressors
 - **Nitrogenated beer:** this occurs when nitrogen (N2) is dissolved in beer (usually with a bit of CO2 - 70:30 ration of N2:CO2), most closely associated with Irish stouts
 	* notable for its foamy pour, followed by creamy, persistent head
 		* this is due to relative insolubility of nitrogen in beer (about 100x less soluble than CO2)